 Episode 33/34 – Manito (like a secret santa kind of game) – this is the one with the ICONIC jumping photo poses, and the search and find challenge, and then an exchange of gifts, some of which are thoughtful, others of which are crappy.
 J-hope gets a giant box of cereal from Jin.

 Episode 39 / 41 – Golden Bell Episodes – two-parter but split in the middle with a different episode.
-Here they play classic games and this is the LachiMolala/Carbonara classic telephone game with Jin being a stone cold genius.
+Here they play classic games and this is the LachiMolala/Carbonara classic telephone game with Jin being a stone cold genius (or possibly a stone cold cheater, take your pick).
 The winner gets JK’s desktop computer and the boys are super pumped about that.

 Episode 53/54/55/56 – BTS Picnic (July 2018), an iconic 4-part series.
 Featuring terrible foot volleyball and their classic letters to each other over the final campfire.